Aameer/amazon_deals_api/README.md

 Some Important details
 ----------------------
 In this project we have used @csrf\_exempt, you can use csrf based on your need.
 We are using django-cors-headers for this project, there are several other ways to implement CORS check this [article](http://aameer.github.io/articles/cross-origin-resource-sharing-cors/) for more details.
-The data dump for the lightening deals is taken with the help of the javascript snippet.
+The data dump for the lightening deals is taken with the help of the javascript snippet.To get the lates dump paste `script_get_amazon_lightneing_deals.js` present inside `amazonparser/static/js/` in the cosole of link [here](http://www.amazon.com/gp/goldbox) (http://www.amazon.com/gp/goldbox)

 To test if you have configured everything correctly, run the server `python manage.py runserver` and check the following links
 #http://localhost:8000/get_deals/
 **This link will give deals which we get from RSS feed present [here](http://rssfeeds.s3.amazonaws.com/goldbox)**